 Maha Shivratri Vrat or Falgun Maha Shivratri Vrat 2025

 Falgun Maha Shivratri Vrat will be on Wednesday, February 26, 2025.
+Devotees offer Prasad to Lord Shiva, chant Mantra, and perform Arti to get blessings from Lord Shiva on the sacred Falgun Mahashivratri.

 Falgun/ Mahashivratri date, Wednesday, 26th February, 2025, Puja Muhurat

-Puja Muhurat begins on February 26 from 11:00 AM.
+Puja Muhurat begins on February 26 at 11:00 AM.

-Chaturdashi Tithi begins at 11: 00 AM on Wednesday, February 26, and ends at 8:54 AM on February 27, 2025.
+Chaturdashi Tithi begins at 11:00 AM on Wednesday, February 26, and ends at 8:54 AM on February 27, 2025.

-According to Hindu Panchanga, all the Mondays or Somvar of Shravan are very auspicious.
+According to the Hindu Panchanga, all Mondays or Somvar of Shravan are very auspicious.

 Mangala Gauri Vrat in Shravan Maas